ekzhang/fastseg/README.md

 ## Contributions

 Pull requests are always welcome!
 A big thanks to Andrew Tao and Karan Sapra from [NVIDIA ADLR](https://nv-adlr.github.io/) for helpful discussions and for lending me their training code, as well as Branislav Kisacanin, without whom this wouldn't be possible.

+Improved by advice from: Ching Hung, Eric Viscito, Franklyn Wang, Jagadeesh Sankaran, and Zoran Nikolic.

 Licensed under the MIT License.